 ISAC Alumni Association: This association is comprised of members that have retired from a county position but want to remain in contact with ISAC and their friends in county government.
 Anyone who is a former elected or appointed county employee is eligible to join.
-The organization provides constructive discussions at meetings, serves on panels in an advisory capacity and offers the benefit of wisdom and experience to current county officials.

 ISAC Preferred Vendor Program: This program is comprised of professional organizations wanting to provide services to county officials.
-Preferred vendors pay annual dues in order to have advertising discounts and listings in ISAC publications, registrations to ISAC schools and a service description on the ISAC website.
+Preferred vendors pay annual dues in order to have advertising discounts and listings in ISAC publications, registrations to ISAC schools, and a service description on the ISAC website.
 Preferred vendors contribute to ISAC in many ways.
-The dues these organizations pay help defray the costs of ISAC activities, thereby lowering the registration costs for workshops, the annual conferences and other training for county officials.
+The dues these organizations pay help defray the costs of ISAC activities, thereby lowering the registration costs for workshops, the annual conferences, and other training for county officials.